-The big difference between these springs is that the aforementioned Springs are all State Park owned and operated and do not allow you to bring alcoholic beverages inside.
+The big difference between these springs is that the aforementioned Springs are all State owned and operated and do not allow you to bring alcoholic beverages inside.

 Being a privately owned spring, alcohol is permitted in and around the springs so you can enjoy a cold one while you float down the river on a tube or kayak.
-This is one of the only springs in Florida that permits alcohol currently.
+This is one of the only springs that permits alcohol currently.